gmmorris/meze-docs/manipulating_children.md

 ### Post Composition
 All post composition functions are applied *after* composing the child components and return a promise which resolves after applying the operation.

+All Post Composition function have an optional argument, *context*, which is the context with which the children will be composed.
+If omitted, all functions will inherit the context of the current component.

 #### reduceComposed(children : Children | [], reducer : (accumulator, item, index) => any, initialValue, context) => any
 The reduceComposed() function applies a function against an accumulator and the return value of each composed element in *children* to reduce it to a single value.